-- The homeowner is applying for a home equity loan and needs to submit the beneficiary statement.
+- The homeowner may be applying for a home equity loan and needs to submit the beneficiary statement.

-- The homeowner is applying for a second mortgage and needs to submit the beneficiary statement from the holder of the first mortgage to ascertain the condition of the loan.
+- The homeowner may be applying for a second mortgage and needs to submit the beneficiary statement from the holder of the first mortgage to ascertain the condition of the loan.

 - There may be other financial applications and legal proceedings, such as a divorce settlement, where the need to have an official document stating the condition of the mortgage loan is needed.

 How a Real Estate Beneficiary Statement Is Different From a Beneficiary Demand

 A beneficiary statement is very similar to a loan statement you receive regularly as you pay your mortgage loan, or that you can download in electronic form from your lender's website.
 A beneficiary demand instead lays out the full terms needed to pay off the loan and release the borrower from debt.